 subject to section 111(4), the money is to be credited to the General Purposes Fund of the school in accordance with section 112(1)(d).

-221. When school fund to receive money paid for advertising or sponsorship
+221. When money paid for advertising or sponsorship to be paid to school’s General Purposes Fund

 (1) Where —